-DEVELOPMENT AND VALIDATION OF A SELECTIVE ESI - LC-MS/MS METHOD FOR SIMULTANEOUS DETERMINATION OF SEMAGLUTIDE AND EMPAGLIFLOZIN IN HUMAN PLASMA
+DEVELOPMENT AND VALIDATION OF A SELECTIVE ELECTRO SPRAY IONIZATION – LIQUID CHROMATOGRAPH TANDEM MASS SPECTROMETRY METHOD FOR SIMULTANEOUS DETERMINATION OF SEMAGLUTIDE AND EMPAGLIFLOZIN IN HUMAN PLASMA

 Semaglutide, Empagliflozin, Electro Spray Ionization, Method validation, Mass SpectrometerAbstract

-Objective: To develop a method capable of simultaneously estimating semaglutide and empagliflozin used in combination for treating Diabetes.
+Objective: The objective of the study was to develop a method capable of simultaneously estimating semaglutide and empagliflozin used in combination for treating Diabetes.

-Materials: A structured protein precipitation extraction technique was used for estimation of semaglutide and empagliflozin.
-The two compounds were separated on a Zorbax C18 (50 mm x 2.1 mm, 5 µ Particle size) column, with a positive polarity Electro Spray Ionization (ESI) on a Liquid chromatograph with Tandem Mass Spectrometry (LC-MS/MS) instrument.
-Verapamil was employed as an internal standard for this estimation, which was carried out through a multiple reaction monitoring (MRM) method and a gradient program utilizing acetonitrile and 0.1% formic acid in water as mobile phases to achieve a separation in 2.5 minutes.
+Methods: A structured protein precipitation extraction technique was used for the estimation of semaglutide and empagliflozin.
+The two compounds were separated on a Zorbax C18 (50 mm × 2.1 mm, 5 μ Particle size) column, with a positive polarity Electro Spray Ionization on a Liquid chromatograph with Tandem Mass Spectrometry instrument.
+Verapamil was employed as an internal standard for this estimation, which was carried out through a multiple reaction monitoring method and a gradient program utilizing acetonitrile and 0.1% formic acid in water as mobile phases to achieve a separation in 2.5 min.

-Results: The method established was performing linearly over a working range of 1.00 to 1000 ng/mL for semaglutide (r2>0.98) and 0.51 to 500 ng/mL for empagliflozin (r2>0.98) in human plasma.
-The validation parameters including specificity, selectivity, precision, accuracy, recovery, matrix effects and stability, were within acceptable limits.
-The stability was established in compliance with the International Council for Harmonisation (ICH) guideline M10 on Bioanalytical method validation.
+Results: The method established was performing linearly over a working range of 1.00–1000 ng/mL for semaglutide (r2>0.98) and 0.51–500 ng/mL for empagliflozin (r2>0.98) in human plasma.
+The validation parameters, including specificity, selectivity, precision, accuracy, recovery, matrix effects and stability, were within acceptable limits.
+The stability was established in compliance with the International Council for Harmonization guideline M10 on Bioanalytical method validation.

 Downloads